elunna/nerfhack-changelog/README.md

 Misc changes:
 * Plague was changed from an orcish bow to a standard bow.
 * Quick Blade is a silver short sword instead of an elvish short sword
+* Blackshroud was a neutral cloak in SlashTHEM - it was changed to chaotic.

 ### Load Brand
 * This heavy sword was forged from load stones and weighs in at a hefty 500aum!